 Canaccord Genuity Capital Markets provides a full range of investment banking, advisory, equity research, and sales and trading services to corporate, institutional and government clients, and it also conducts principal trading activities.
-The Company has offices and employees in more than 20 locations in Canada, the US, the UK & Europe, Australia, and Asia.
+The Company has offices and employees in 19 locations in Canada, the US, the UK & Europe, Australia, and Asia.